ekrsulov/ttpe/doc/README.md

 ## License

-Same as the main TTPE project.
+Same as the main TTPE project